free-as-in-freedom/seamless-sunshine/README.md

 Install this by opening up a PowerShell or Terminal as Administrator, then type in `Install-Module -Name DisplayConfig` and hit Enter.

 ### Create your display configurations
-Create a new directory for all of your scripts that will be used to control your display configuration. in this example, I will be using `C:\Scripts`, but you can realistically store these scripts anywhere if you know how to.
+Create a new directory for all of your configs that will be used to control your display configuration. in this example, I will be using `C:\display-cfgs`, but you can realistically store these scripts anywhere if you know how to.

 Open up a PowerShell/Terminal and run the following commands, along with doing the following steps:
-1. Create a Scripts directory:
+1. Create a display configs directory:
-  `mkdir 'C:\Scripts\`
-2. Make a Display Configuration directory
-  `mkdir 'C:\Scripts\display-configs`
+  `mkdir 'C:\display-configs`
 3. Set your monitors to your "Default Configuration", which is essentially your regular monitor configuration when you are not using Sunshine/Moonlight.
 This can be done by going into **Settings > System > Display** and disabling your Virtual Monitor, and making sure the desired monitor is set as your "Main Display".

    For example, my "Monitor 3" (the Virtual Monitor) is set to "disconnect this display"